 The lodges in the parks are structured and meals are offered at set times during the day.
-If you are one that needs to snack between meals, bring some type of power bar, breakfast bar or whatever you prefer.
+If you are one that needs to snack between meals then plan on bringing something with you on the safari.
 There aren’t any stores or shops to pick up snacks along the way.

 Due to the size of the parks in Tanzania we may take a picnic lunch with us.
 These are also available as a vegetarian meal.